Sid672/PythonOpenGL/README.md

 from OpenGL.GLU import *
 ```

-- Now using your art skills draw a rough diagram on paper with proper coordinates of points as given below.
+- Now using your art skills to draw a rough diagram on paper with proper coordinates of points as shown below.

 ![](https://www.math.brown.edu/tbanchof/Beyond3d/Images/chapter8/image04.jpg)